Demar Stewart: International

 Stewart progressed through Jamaica's youth programme, representing the country at the Under-17, Under-20 and Under-23 levels, before making his debut for the national team in 2006 in an international friendly against Peru.
 He has since gone on to make 10 appearances for the Reggae Boyz.

+Personal life

+He is the brother of Bristol City defender Damion Stewart.